hsf-training/hsf-training-reana-webpage/_episodes/07-higgstotautau-parallel.md

 ```
 {: .source}

-Note that we define input files and cross sections and short names as an array.
-It is this array
+Note that the input files, cross-sections, and short names are defined as arrays.
+These are the
-that we shall be scattering around.
+arrays we will scatter over.

 ## HiggsToTauTau skimming